 - 1. Public Education - a.
 BVGCD shall conduct water conservation public education through its adopted Water Conservation Plan and may adopt additional water conservation public education strategies; and - b.
-The District shall keep up-to-date drought information on its Palmer Drought Severity Index and other helpful drought indicators. - 2.
+The District shall keep up-to-date drought information on its Palmer Drought Severity Index and other helpful drought indicatorson its website. - 2.
 Permit Holders' Compliance of Drought Contingency Plans